chexagon/CrimsonHexagonAPI/README.md

 Once this request is completed and our arrays have been formed, we invoke our callback function, sendTwitterData() which sends the object to our web page via socket once a user connection has been established.

 Most functions throughout our app.js file are built in this fashion.

+#Reporting Bugs/ Submitting User Feedback

+Please report all bugs/ issues with this app via our Help Center as you would with any other issue.
+Please be sure to indicate your reference to this demo within the ticket request.

+Any feedback is welcomed and can be sent through the same channel mentioned above.